Icyln/novella_bookstore_db/README.md

-# Restaurant Management System
+# Smart Library Management System

-## Project Overview
+## System Overview

-This is a Python Django web application used to manage a restaurant’s daily operations.
-It allows staff to manage menu items, customer reservations, and orders using a browser-based system.
-The project is built using Python 3.17 and Django 6.

----
+The Smart Library Management System (SLMS), also known as the SilentLibrary Project, is a Django-based web application designed to manage library operations efficiently.
+The system allows users to browse and borrow books, while administrators manage books and users through a secure admin dashboard.

+## Users
+- **Admin (Librarian):** Manages books, users, and system data
+- **User (Student):** Browses available books and borrows them

+## Implemented Features
+- User authentication (login and admin access)
+- Book Create, Read, Update, and Delete (CRUD)
+- Borrowing and return logic with basic business rules
+- Admin dashboard for managing library data
+- Responsive user interface using Bootstrap 5

-## Setup Instructions
+## Setup

-**Requirements:**
-Python 3.17, Django 6, MySQL 8.0 and a code editor such as VS Code.

-### Installation Steps
+1. Install Python (3.10+) and Django

-- Clone the project repository
+2. Clone the project repository
-- Create and activate a virtual environment
+3. Create and activate a virtual environment
-- Install required dependencies
+4. Install required dependencies
-- Run database migrations
+5. Run database migrations
-- Create a superuser account
+6. Create an admin (superuser) account
-- Start the Django development server
+7. Start the development server

----

-## Main Features

-- Menu management (add, view, edit, delete items)
-- Reservation management (store and view reservations)
-- Order management (record menu items and quantities)
-- Bill calculation including tax and service charge
-- Basic dashboard overview
-- Error handling for invalid inputs

----

-## Running Tests

-Tests can be run to verify system reliability.
-The project includes unit tests, integration tests, system tests, and basic user-focused scenarios.

----
+8. Access the application via `http://127.0.0.1:8000/`

 ## Project Structure

-The project follows a standard Django structure with separate files for models, views, URLs, templates, static files, and tests.

----

-## Troubleshooting

-- If the server does not start, check the Python version and virtual environment
-- If dependencies are missing, reinstall them
-- If database errors occur, rerun migrations

----

-## Contribution Guidelines

-- Fork the repository
-- Create a feature branch
-- Commit changes clearly
-- Push the branch
-- Submit a pull request

----

-## Author

-Your name, GitHub profile, and email go here.

----
+- `core/` – Project configuration and settings
+- `library/` – Main application logic
+- `templates/` – HTML templates for user and admin interfaces
+- `models.py` – Database models
+- `views.py` – Request handling and business logic
+- `manage.py` – Django management script

 ## License

-This project is licensed under the MIT License.
+This project is developed for educational purposes as part of a software training program.